Siedlce: Interbellum and World War II

 In the Second Polish Republic, since the return to independence in 1918, Siedlce belonged to the Lublin Voivodeship (1919–39) in the central part of the country (unlike today) with the provincial capital in Lublin.
 During the Polish–Soviet War, the city was briefly captured by the Russians, and then recaptured by Poles on 17 August 1920.
 On 19 August 1920, after the Polish victory in the Battle of Warsaw, Marshal Józef Piłsudski, Prime Minister Wincenty Witos and Minister Maciej Rataj held a meeting in the city.
 Within interwar Poland, the city remained an important rail junction and was the location of a military garrison, where the 9th Infantry Division was stationed before the German-Soviet invasion of Poland, which started World War II in September 1939.

 During the invasion of Poland, Germany bombed Polish civilian refugees on the road from Warsaw to Siedlce, and the city was captured and then occupied by Germany until 1944.
 The Polish government evacuated the Polish gold reserve, part of which was stored in Siedlce, to Polish-allied France.
 In mid-September 1939, the German Einsatzgruppe V entered the city to commit atrocities against Poles.
 Siedlce was included within the Warsaw District of the General Government (German-occupied central Poland).
 During the war, the area of Siedlce was home to a large partisan force of the Home Army and other underground organizations, such as Armia Ludowa.
 Due to German terror, the town lost one-third of its population, including its entire Jewish community deported to extermination camps during the Holocaust.
+In 1941, the Germans relocated the Oflag 58 prisoner-of-war camp to Siedlce, which was soon converted into the Stalag 366 POW camp for Polish, Italian, French and Soviet POWs with subcamps in Suchożebry and Biała Podlaska.
+Approximately 9,000–12,000 POWs died in the Stalag 366 camp.
+The Stalag 316 POW camp was also based in Siedlce in 1941, before its relocation to Wołkowysk in January 1942.

 In late July 1944 (see Operation Tempest), Home Army units freed the town, together with the Red Army.
 After the war, 50% of Siedlce was in ruins, including the town hall.